Jimbly/dcexjam2025/README.md

 * placeholder sounds in play.ts

 TODO
+* better effect upon heal, not taking damage!
+* aiHunt should prefer the previous position if it's a valid pathing option (so, side-stepping will never get around them)
 * damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
 * bug: visibility is different before/after turning camera/moving forward and back if directly facing a wall
   * relatedly: always show monster behind (and diagonals?)